 “Analytics and Auditing” Tool: It’s Coming!

-Anticipation is building for the release of the “analytics and auditing” tool.
-Expected in the upcoming V11.5.1 release, archiving attachments promise to vastly reduce data retention settings while enabling efficient ticket searching.
+Anticipation is building for the release of the “analytics and auditing” tool and its ability to create efficiency.
+Expected in the upcoming v11.5.1 release, archiving attachments promise to vastly reduce data retention settings while enabling efficient ticket searching.
 Many customers see value for:

 - Situations when one needs to consistently reference or search for older tickets (a few years old) and data retention settings are straining to accommodate

 - Being able to find an old ticket and report on a trend within any year range

 Best practice: when it’s time to reduce data retention settings, do it slowly to avoid overloading grooming.
 Otherwise, you might have to set up a manual process to get by.
 Progress gradually to avoid system stress (like applying gradual acceleration to avoid flooding a car engine).

 - Use two variables as a guide: the number of tickets in your system and the cores for SQL (how fast it will run).
 Look at ticket count, evaluate how many items you’re grooming currently, double it and check to see how servers handle the increase.
 Keep repeating until you find a good flow.

 How might you best track tickets in this scenario?
 We talked about the possibility of using a dashboard to track daily ticket volume, volume over time, tickets coming in vs. tickets being groomed (an indicator of how well the system is running).
 You might find these metrics helpful to pinpoint repetitive activity and plan for automation.
 It would be another way to add an ROI metric.

 Need a Use Case to Sell the Boss on Innovative Projects You’d Like to Pursue?